prasannax1/starships/README.md

    * Maximum: Warp 9.7

 Ostensibly the *Laxmi* class is just the command section of the *Trinity* assembly.
 But The *Laxmi* class is a heavy cruiser comparable to the Excelsior in size and function.

-The *Laxmi* class has a variable geometry structure - The saucer section rises up by about 20m to allow the Laxmi to slide back from it's snug harness on top of the Vishnu.
-And the nacelles rise by upto 15 meters when the Laxmi class gets separated from the Vishnu.

 Like the Excelsior, the *Laxmi* class is used in mainly two ways:
  * As a control ship - the Laxmi class captures and "holds" a part of space during tactical operations.
 This is helped by the multi-phaser array that the Laxmi class has and the shuttlebay which can hold several fighter craft